newhouse/url-tracking-stripper/README.md

 __*after the page loads*__ it will update your browser History and remove the tracking parameters from the URL for that tab.
 This is pretty slick, shouldn't slow your browsing down and requires no page re-load.
 However, it provides absolutely __*no increased privacy*__ for you, as any sites have already registered and tracked your visit by the time the change is made to the URL.
 You can think of it as a purely cosmetic fix.
+This method ***DOES NOT*** allow for the [Skip Known Redirects](#skip-known-redirects) feature to be enabled - see below for more info.

 2) __Cancel and Re-Load__: This approach will attempt to cancel any Web Requests made by tabs that are found to contain tracking parameters, and try to instead re-load the equivalent URL without the tracking parameters.
 While this should not